Labeebopc/Smart-vending-Machine-App-Angular/README.md

 4. Created a header component in frotend folder and designed using Bootstrap

 5. Created Login, Cart, Guest components & created routes for these

+6. Designed a Login page, Login form & Registration form with routes